MayM20/IonicProject/README.md

 ### Prerequisites

-What things you need to install the software and how to install them.
-To run the application in a BROWSER you need to:
+To run the application you need to:

+-Have previously installed Node.js.

+### Installing

-1)Download the project.
+1)Download the project or clone this repository.

 2)Access the project directory by using the commandprompt/terminal.

-### Installing

-A step by step series of examples that tell you have to get a development env running

 3)Once in the project folder, access the folder called 'ionicproject'.

-4)Then access access the sub-folder called 'chat_app' to install ionic.
+4)Then access access the sub-folder called 'chat_app' to install ionic globally.

 ```
 sudo npm install ionic -g